jedevc/pympw/README.md

 # pympw

-**WARNING**: This branch is in development and is unstable.
-Do not use it for anything important.

 pympw is a master password generation tool based on [Master Password](https://github.com/Lyndir/MasterPassword).
 I loved the idea, and I wanted to try writing my own (unofficial) version of it.